SpaceMonkey-MH/Unnamed_Project/Notes.md

 	middle, and only one when odd.
 This is so that the shots are always symetrical, and there is always at least one in the middle (if any).
 What I could do it to try and make the two middle separate but parallel.
 I'll try that.
 Actually, it is very complex, for almost nothing.
+	Now, the fire spitter.
+	When firing a rocket (and maybe other projectiles) directly into the ground (vertically towards bottom when on ground), nothing happens.
+I'm not sure whether it makes sense or not.
+Apparently the reason is that they are too fast.
+I don't think I wanna fix that, seems a lot of work for low reward to me.